apiel/zicBox/NOTE.md

 - TODO sudo display

 - IDEA cache audio track to reduce computation?

-- TODO can EffectGrain and EffectDelay be one single effect to make an advance GrainDelay effect...?
-- TODO make a simple EffectDelay with preset... or re-use the exisiting one?
-- TODO or should it just be GRAIN track, DELAY track and REVERB track (alias delay?)

-- TODO DrumSample track: is a very basic track that can play 1 shot sample (8, 12, 16?), first page select the sample (volume and mute?), second page grid sequencer with velocity, step probability (volume and mute?), third page global track effect, filter...

 - TODO get rid of SDL component andunify everything --> move everything to buffer base UI and only pass use the SDL to render buffer to the screen